RITct/Intro-to-Machine-Learning-Workshop/tensorflow.md

 - Locality of the house

 **Labels:**

 A label is the thing we're predicting.
 It can be the price of a product, class probability in a classification.

+**Regression Vs Classification**

+A regression model is used to predict continuous values.

+For example, T

+- The probability of Captain America Dying in Avengers 4.
+- Price of houses in california.

+A classification model predicts discrete values.
+It can make predictions that answer questions like,

+- Is this an image of a cat or dog or wade wilson.
+- Pedicting whether a movie belongs to DC or Marvel(based on the dark screen may be)

 ## Reducing Loss
 content goes here